zackautocracy/ensa-game/README.md

 ## PRESENTATION
 ```
-This work is made by me and zakaria.
+This work is made by anas and zakaria.
 It's an html5 2D game built with canevas and Javascript I got
 inspired from the early days video games (star wars).The PC version is fully available and running
 perfectly (it needs a server to run)
 I personnally use NodeJs.
 Just to mention, I'm still working on devices and browsers compatibility